MrKarol/Coursera_JHopkins_DS_MOD3project/CodeBook.md

 ###4.
 Code Book
-The tidy.csv (the final output file produced by run_analysis.R) contains the following variables:
+The tidy.txt (the final output file produced by run_analysis.R) contains the following variables:

 * Activity - activity measured
 * SubjectID - identifier of a subject